douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * malcentraligi - to decentralize
 * maldekstra - left (direction)
 * maldekstre - to the left
+* maldekstren - to the left
 * maldika - slim; thin
 * maldikigi - to taper
 * maldiligenti - to unbalance
 * maldissolvi - to disband
+* maldolĉa - bitter
 * maldolĉigi - to unsweeten
 * maldungado - layoff
 * male - on the contrary
 * malegaleco - disparity; inequality
+* malenergia - low energy
 * maleolo - ankle
 * malespero - despair
 * malestimi - to despise